 The Company has entered into zero-cost commodity derivative arrangements with Auramet International LLC.
-These arrangements are net settled based on the difference between the market price and the contracted settlement price, where the Company received proceeds if the contracted settlement price is above the market price.
-As at December 31, 2023, the Company had outstanding arrangements on 1,900 troy ounces of gold with a May 2024 net settlement, with 700 oz, 700 oz and 500 oz at a forward price of \$1,980, \$2,005 and \$2,015, respectively, against the average gold price of January 2024.
-The Company also sold European-style call options for 1,000 oz of gold with a net settlement of January 2024, with 500 oz and 500 oz at a strike price of \$2,025 and \$2,050, respectively.
-These outstanding arrangements resulted in a net liability carrying amount at December 31, 2023, of \$92,920 (December 31, 2022 - \$Nil).
-Also during the year ended December 31, 2023, the Company had a net realized gain of \$46,589 (2022 - \$Nil) on the settlement of its derivative instruments.
+These arrangements are net settled based on the difference between the market price and the contracted settlement price, where the Company receives (or pays) proceeds if the contracted settlement price is above (or below) the market price.
+As at December 31, 2024, the Company had no outstanding sale arrangements and a carrying amount of \$Nil (December 31, 2023 - \$92,920).
+During the year ended December 31, 2024, the Company had a net realized loss of \$1,317,534 (2023 - \$46,859 gain) on the settlement of its commodity derivative arrangements.